-Professional status in Surveying, Architecture or Civil Engineering.
-RIBA part 1 and 2 or international equivalent are essential for entry.
+Professional status in Surveying, Architecture or Civil Engineering from a UK institution.
+RIBA part 1 and 2 are essential for entry.
 A case study project is required.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Months of entry